Pulsar7/SleepDocumentation/README.md

     python3 sleep_doku.py --db 'my_database.db'
     > 'close'
     python3 json_to_db.py --file 'my_json_file.json' --db 'my_database.db'

+## Overview
+You have two options to show your sleep-data with graphics:

+1. Year - Overview
+2. Month - Overview

+### Year-Overview
+It shows you the data of all days with the given year and creates four windows:

+* Wet bed, Average sleep duration & Wake-up-mood
+* Bedtime & Wake-Up-Time (hours:minutes)
+* Sleep duration of each day (in hours)

+### Month-Overview
+This options shows you the data of all days in the given year and a specific month.
+Then it creates four windows:

+* Wet bed, Average sleep duration & Wake-up-mood

+    Difference to *Year-Overview*: The average sleep duration of weeks is displayed.

+* Bedtime & Wake-Up-Time (hours:minutes)

+    Difference to *Year-Overview*: Shows only the bed- & wake-up-times of the specific month.

+* Sleep duration of each day (in hours)

 ## ToDo
 - [ ] Export visualization as PDF